Fit as a Mama Bear

 How do you store protein fudge?

-Because peanut butter fudge requires no tempering, it’s best stored in the freezer until you’re ready to eat it.
+Because protein fudge requires no tempering, it’s best stored in the freezer until you’re ready to eat it.

 Can I put my fudge in the freezer to set?